PubInv/PIRDS-pubinv-respiration-data-standard/PIRDS-v.0.1.md

 The mEta Events begin with character "E".
 The second character defines the meta event

-1. M : Message : the next byte defines the number of characters following.
-That many characters define a string that is an arbitrary message.
+1. M : Message : the next byte (b_size) defines the number of characters following.
+That many characters (buff) define a string that is an arbitrary message.
 1. N : Name event : the same format as a message.
 1. D : Device identifier : the same format as a device.
 1. C : Clock event : The Clock event is used to tie the relative milliseconds